For Beauty Negligence Claims Call 01772 783314

 Dermatitis or other condition affecting the skin

-If you have suffered a personal injury as a result of a tattooist’s negligence, then you may be able to make a claim for personal injury compensation, on a no win no fee basis.
+If you have suffered from a personal injury as a result of a tattooist’s negligence, then you may be able to make a claim for personal injury compensation, on a no win no fee basis.
 Tattooists have a duty to keep their clients safe from injury and harm, and this means that all tattooists must have the relevant experience and qualifications to carry out your tattoo.

 What duty of care does a tattoo artist owe you?

 Before starting a new tattoo, the tattoo artist should ask you questions about your medical history and check for any skin reactions.
 They must also use properly sterilised equipment for each tattoo, to prevent the risk of infection.

 The majority of injuries caused by tattooists are caused by human error, and usually involve one of the following: